 Roughly chop herbs and add to garlic, crush to combine.

-Dry the skin and sprinkle with salt and pepper then drizzle over a little olive oil and rub in.
+Sprinkle the skin with salt and pepper then drizzle over a little olive oil and rub in.
+Dot a couple more pieces of butter on the outside.

 Why not try one of these easy roasted sides alongside: